-As I was falling down some rabbit holes on the internet one day, I stumbled across this post detailing how to set up a Microsoft Word document that can print directly onto the lines of Handwriting Without Tears wide-rule two-line paper.
-I took the instructions from that post, tweaked them a bit to make it work for Century Gothic font (the closest to HWT font), and can now print Alex’s copywork straight from the computer!
+As I was falling down some rabbit holes on the internet one day, I stumbled across a post detailing how to set up a Microsoft Word document that can print directly onto the lines of Handwriting Without Tears wide-rule two-line paper (my affiliate link.)
+I took the instructions from that post, tweaked them a bit to make it work for Century Gothic font (the closest to HWT font), and can now print copywork straight from the computer!

 This allows Alex to copy directly under his example.
 Below are instructions for building your own Word document (or you can try using my template):